Ali Peek: Shooting incident

 On November 7, 2011, Peek was shot in the neck by an unidentified gunman at the parking lot of the RFM Sports Center in Pioneer in Mandaluyong.
 He was rushed to the hospital and was out of danger.
 Doctors later discovered that the bullet had entered the back of his neck and traveled in a curve, completely missing his carotid artery.
 He was cleared to play less than a month later and was able return to active play after the incident.
 A year later, two suspects were arrested by the police in Nueva Ecija.
 The two claimed they were paid P100,000 for a kill job but Peek's shooting was a case of mistaken identity.
 As of 2014, the bullet is still lodged in his skull, since surgery could prove critical to his condition.

 As broadcaster

 Peek currently works as a color commentator in the PBA.
 He had previously tried doing ABS-CBN's NCAA coverage.
 His Talk 'N Text head coach Chot Reyes, who was head of TV5's sports coverage at the time, offered him the job.

 In 2014, Peek implied on air that Coach Yeng Guiao of Rain or Shine was ordering his players to make cheap shots against their opponents.
 Guiao called him out for those remarks.
 In 2018, his comments on the 2018 All-Star selections were reprimanded by the PBA Press Corps.
 He apologized on social media.

 Personal life

-Peek currently lives in Manila with his girlfriend and their four children.
+Peek currently works as a professional driver and dialysis technician in Las Vegas.
+He once lived in Manila with his girlfriend and their four children.

 Despite Peek's intimidating features, he has a laid-back and friendly personality.